 - Annual effective interest rate, after taxes are taken into account.
-Please note that in addition to the $1,000,000 mortgage debt limit; this calculator assumes that your itemized deductions will exceed the standard deduction for your income tax filing status.
-If your itemized deductions don't exceed your standard deduction, the benefit of deducting the interest on your home will be reduced or eliminated.
-You should also be aware that the total tax savings may be less for higher incomes that have their allowable itemized deductions phased out.
+Please note that in addition to the $750,000 mortgage debt limit; this calculator assumes that your itemized deductions will exceed the standard deduction for your income tax filing status.
+If your itemized deductions don't exceed your standard deduction, the benefit of deducting the interest on your home will be reduced or eliminated. **STANDARDDEDUCTION_CURRENT_DEFINITION**

 - Term in years

 - The number of years over which you will repay this loan.
 The most common mortgage terms are 15 years and 30 years.